California River Quest Frequently Asked Questions

 Is there on water support or a sweep boat?

-There will be on water safety vessels for emergency response only.
-There will be a safety sweep behind the last boat.
+There will be on water safety vessels for emergency response and race monitoring.
+There will be safety sweeps of all portions of the course and behind the last boat.

 Do you still have questions?